Jasaan

-Jasaan, officially the Municipality of Jasaan (Lungsod sa Jasaan; Bayan ng Jasaan), is a 2nd class municipality in the province of Misamis Oriental, Philippines.
+Jasaan, officially the Municipality of Jasaan (Lungsod sa Jasaan; Bayan ng Jasaan), is a municipality in the province of Misamis Oriental, Philippines.
 According to the 2020 census, it has a population of 57,055 people.

 It is approximately 28 km east of the capital city of Cagayan de Oro.
 It borders on the municipalities of Villanueva, Claveria and Balingasag, while Macajalar Bay is to the west.
 Although its land is mostly rocky, it is able to maintain and support its lush vegetation and its main rivers, Cabulig, Dumagooc and Mandangisiao.

+Etymology

+Jasaan was named by a Spanish missionary who chanced upon a native man (possibly from Higaonon tribe) sharpening his bolo in Sapong Spring in what is now called Kota, Aplaya, The missionary asked for the name of the place, however, the native replied “Ag-hasaa” meaning “I am sharpening my bolo”.
+The missionary, thought that he was answered correctly, called the place “Ag-hasaa”.
+He found it difficult for him to pronounce the word, and called it “Hasaan” instead.
+Then it was changed to “Jasaan”.